 - Local People Responding to Local Needs.
-Habitat for Humanity of Whatcom County, as an affiliate of Habitat for Humanity International, is an independent community organization with a local board of directors governing a local staff and volunteers to help solve local housing problems with local community values.
+Habitat for Humanity in Whatcom County, as an affiliate of Habitat for Humanity International, is an independent community organization with a local board of directors governing a local staff and volunteers to help solve local housing problems with local community values.
 It is our desire to build community as well as homes.

 - Simple, Safe, Decent, Affordable Home Design.
 Habitat is constantly vigilant to control costs and limit amenities to ensure affordability of its projects.
-Habitat is not a real life version of Extreme Makeover.
+Habitat is not a real-life version of Extreme Makeover.

 - Careful and Thoughtful Stewardship of our Resources.
-Habitat for Humanity of Whatcom County continuously improves.
+Habitat for Humanity in Whatcom County continuously improves.
 We will build green homes and use green materials wherever practical and affordable.
 We will strive to make each volunteer experience pleasant, meaningful and memorable.
 We will donate unused or unsold materials and household goods from the Habitat Store so they may benefit others.

 - Giving Back.
 As a Christian Ministry and as part of its covenant with Habitat for Humanity International, Habitat for Humanity in Whatcom County tithes 10% of its mortgage income to support home construction throughout the world.
 We currently designate our tithe to a sister affiliate in Costa Rica, approximately building one home in Costa Rica for every home we build here in Whatcom County.
-There is opportunity to help build homes in Costa Rica and other countries.
+There is an opportunity to help build homes in Costa Rica and other countries.